Dwaynamics / Dwayne Simpson Foundation CIC

 The services offered are designed to steer at-risk youth away from gang-culture, knife crime and gun violence, and encourage them to see that there is a future.

-Dwayne started running boxing classes for kids, highlighting the lack of services in the area.
+Dwayne started running boxing classes for children, highlighting the lack of services in the area.
 Following his death, his mother registered the boxing group as a Community Interest Company, encouraging larger numbers of children to attend boxing classes twice a week, free of charge and expanded the programmes to offer free education and life-skill support.

 Dwaynamics is a beacon of light for young people, families and the community.